A Resource for Employers

 - Position managers’ vacations as growth opportunities for staff.

 - When planning performance goals and projects, build in vacation time considerations.
-Simply asking, “Who is going to be on vacation this quarter?” can help set expectations for a project team.
+For example, simply asking, “Who is going to be on vacation this quarter?” can help set expectations for a project team.

-- Help employees to plan for vacation coverage, and encourage them to support colleagues during their vacations.
+- Help employees plan for vacation coverage, and encourage them to support colleagues during their vacations (one idea is to set up a “buddy system”, and pair up employees who can cover for each other).

-- Set clear expectations around answering email and phone calls on vacation.
-Encourage employees to set out-of-office replies or use an app such as Thrive Away, which deletes emails received during vacation.
+- Set clear expectations around answering emails and phone calls on vacation.
+Encourage employees to set out-of-office replies, or use an app such as Thrive Away, which helps you manage notifications before you leave on vacation.

 - Plan for re-entry.
 Returning to hundreds of emails and a burgeoning task list is no fun.
-Anticipate the number of time employees will need to catch up, and schedule projects accordingly.
+Anticipate the time your employees will need to catch up, and schedule projects accordingly.

 Reward smart work, not overwork

-Constantly rewarding or honoring staff who burn the candle at both ends and don’t take vacations can lead those who value work-life balance and family time to feel ashamed of their desires and set up for mediocre performance reviews compared to overachievers.
+Only rewarding or praising staff who don’t take vacations can lead those who value a work-life balance and family time to feel ashamed when they request vacation time.
 Working hard doesn’t have to mean working long hours.

 6. Recruiting and PTO